scottrigby/helm-list-to-map-plugin/README.md

 in place, creating backups with the specified extension.

 The conversion process:
-  1. Scans templates using K8s API introspection
+  1. Scans templates using K8s API introspection and CRD schemas
-  2. Identifies list fields with required unique keys
+  2. Identifies list fields with required unique keys (patchMergeKey or x-kubernetes-list-map-keys)
   3. Converts matching arrays to maps using unique key fields
   4. Updates template files to use new helper functions
   5. Generates helper templates if they don't exist

+Built-in Kubernetes types are detected automatically.
+For Custom Resources (CRs), first load their CRD definitions using 'helm list-to-map load-crd'.

 Usage:
   helm list-to-map convert [flags]